hashicorp/vault-client-dotnet/docs/Auth.md

 <a name="alicloudreadauthrole"></a>
 # **AliCloudReadAuthRole**
-> void AliCloudReadAuthRole (string role, string alicloudMountPath = null)
+> void AliCloudReadAuthRole (string role, string alicloudMountPath = "alicloud", TimeSpan? wrapTTL = null)

 Create a role and associate policies to it.